akray08/crptoverse/README.md

 ## Demo

-#### Here is a working live demo with delay : https://crypto-metaverse.netlify.app
+#### Here is a working live demo with delay : https://crypto-vers.netlify.app

-#### Here is a working live demo : https://rad-valkyrie-bd150c.netlify.app

 ## Built with ♥ By https://github.com/akray08)